 ]]>

-SHARING QUALITY COFFEE, THE ASEAN WAY https://philcoffeeboard.com/sharing-quality-coffee-the-asean-way/ Thu, 05 Apr 2018 15:00:39 +0000 http://philcoffeeboard.com/?p=1272 Read More]]> In 2016, PCBI and the International Women’s Coffee Alliance (IWCA) brought about 10 ASEAN women to learn more about coffee and to train the other women in the ASEAN coffee-producing countries that included Laos, Indonesia, Thailand, and Cambodia.
+SHARING QUALITY COFFEE, THE ASEAN WAY https://philcoffeeboard.com/sharing-quality-coffee-the-asean-way/ Thu, 05 Apr 2018 15:00:39 +0000 http://philcoffeeboard.com/?p=1272 In 2016, PCBI and the International Women’s Coffee Alliance (IWCA) brought about 10 ASEAN women to learn more about coffee and to train the other women in the ASEAN coffee-producing countries that included Laos, Indonesia, Thailand, and Cambodia.
+The training took them to Cavite State University and different coffee farms, to learn about roasting and… Read More

 The training took them to Cavite State University and different coffee farms, to learn about roasting and cupping under PCBI Executive Director Robert Francisco.
 The four-day session emphasized the key points for getting the best quality of coffee, including picking ripe.